Norwalk, Ohio, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you see the Firelands Museum, wear museum-appropriate clothing and take:
+If you go to the Firelands Museum, wear museum-appropriate clothing and take:

 November

-November in Norwalk can be very chilly and somewhat rainy.
+November in Norwalk is brisk and somewhat rainy.
 The rain can amount to several inches/centimeters.
-During this time, temperatures average in the low 40s F (single digits C) to low 50s F (low 10s C), although night temperatures can dip into the low 20s F (single digits below 0 C).
+During this time, temperatures average in the low 50s F (low 10s C), although night temperatures can dip into the low 20s F (single digits below 0 C).

 What to wear/what to pack: